brianfoshee/exercism-submissions/go/raindrops/README.md

 To run the tests simply run the command `go test` in the exercise directory.

+If the test suite contains benchmarks, you can run these with the `-bench`
+flag:

+    go test -bench .

 For more detailed info about the Go track see the [help page](http://help.exercism.io/getting-started-with-go.html).